 Wing’s auto-completer uses both static and runtime analysis to provide context-appropriate completions in the editor and integrated Python shell.

-For blocks like ‘try’, wing automatically adds accept and lets you to add the exception type or convert it to a try-finally block.
+For blocks like ‘try’, the wing automatically adds accept and lets you add the exception type or convert it to a try-finally block.